The Most Important Event in Every State’s History

 In many cases, the event has had implications beyond those borders, with profound consequences for the nation and in some cases the world.

-24/7 Tempo reviewed state historical information, research sources, and media reports of significant events throughout U.S. history to determine the most important event in the history of each state.
+24/7 Tempo reviewed state historical information, research sources, and media reports of significant events throughout U.S. history to determine themississ most important event in the history of each state.

 Some states’ most important contribution to American history involved passing groundbreaking legislation that broke barriers – whether it was declaring independence from England in the 1700s or expanding rights for residents in the 20th and 21st centuries.